CENEDI, the Center for Mentoring Children in Difficulties (Centre pour l’Encadrement des Enfants en Difficultés), is our second partner

 In 2006 a group of Congolese activists in Uvira, in eastern Congo, organized a non-profit to address the situation of women and children in their war-torn region where militia of many allegiances had been fighting for a decade.
 They named their project The Center for Mentoring (Encadrement) Children in Difficulties, with the French acronym CENEDI.
 Since the conflicts in the borderlands among Rwanda, Burundi, Uganda, and Congo began in 1996, the whole region has been unstable, racked with violence.
 Rape, hunger, the breakdown of almost all social services, especially schools and hospitals, are the story of daily life – and death.
 The main focus of CENEDI has been education.

 Since 2007 CENEDI has been partners with the American school club Hands Across the Water.
-By 2019, thirty-two young men and women in eastern Congo will have studied from primary through secondary school, thanks to their American friends.
-In 2014, Hands Across the Water asked to become a branch of Woman Cradle of Abundance, Inc. Mme Monique of FEBA in Kinshasa and Mr. Innocent Nunda wa Nunda, the head of the Uvira project, met virtually and began a conversation which led to a new partnership between their non-profits in Congo.
+By 2019, thirty-two young men and women in eastern Congo had studied from primary through secondary school, thanks to their American friends.

-On June 16th annually, all of the students across the continent of Africa honor those lost in the riots of Soweto in South Africa in 1976.
-The students peacefully demonstrated against the new ruling that all teachers in South Africa be Afrikaans and limiting exposure to native South African history and culture.
-176 students were killed in these protests and over 1000 were injured.
+One of the very special days for the children is the International Day of the African Child on June 16th.
+Annually, all of the students across the continent of Africa honor those lost in the riots of Soweto in South Africa in 1976.
+The students peacefully demonstrated against the new law that all teachers in South Africa speak Afrikaans and and that limited exposure to native South African history and culture.
+In these protests 176 students were killed and over 1000 were injured.

 Due to CENEDI, the children of Kaboke Village in Southern Kivu are now able to join in this national holiday.
 The local celebration, hosted by CENEDI, provides songs and skits performed by school children to demonstrate the importance of attending school.
 The attendees and participants are given a hot meal and a beverage — often the only one they will have for days.